 Alternative Investments in the Private Market

 A crucial distinction for the 20% rule is the fact that it applies only to alternative asset classes, which refers to investments with low or no correlation with traditional investments.
-Therefore, when investing in real estate, an investment such as a publicly traded REIT wouldn’t provide meaningful diversification, because as a publicly traded investment, it shares many of the same characteristics – and therefore risks – as other publicly traded investments.
+Therefore, when investing in real estate, an investment such as a publicly traded REIT wouldn’t provide meaningful portfolio diversification, because as a publicly traded investment, it shares many of the same characteristics – and therefore risks – as other publicly traded investments.
 Due to this, the class of alternative investments generally refers to investments held in the private market.

 The private market operates under very different dynamics than the public market.
 Where the public market is very efficient, the private market is inefficient due to many reasons, including information asymmetry, fragmentation, and friction – all of which can actually benefit an investor.
 Due to these different buying and selling dynamics, private market investments generally have little to no correlation with the performance of public market investments.
 Therefore, they can offer powerful diversification against unsystematic risk and, in some cases, even systematic risk.
 This is why they’re considered a crucial component of an advanced diversification strategy.